iskdevelop/mithra-docs/UX Research Documentation/User Stories.md

 98. As a user, I want threaded discussions so that conversations maintain context.
 99. As a user, I want collaborative editing features so that multiple people can work simultaneously.
 100. As a user, I want attribution systems so that contributions are properly credited.

-These user stories encompass the core functionality needed for Mithra to fulfill the needs of its diverse user base while maintaining focus on scientific and academic collaboration.
-Each story is structured with the standard format of "As a [role], I want [feature] so that [benefit]" to clearly communicate the user need and expected outcome.